 Three Causes of Preventable Attrition and Turnover

-According to a study by BambooHR, one of the reasons why turnover occurs is due to the lack of professional advancement.
-Does your organization offer upward mobility?
+One of the reasons why turnover occurs is due to the lack of professional advancement.8 Does your organization offer upward mobility?
 Grooming high-potential employees to take on more significant roles within the organization is one strategy for minimizing the cost of attrition and turnover.
 People will stay with you if they have a chance to grow with your company.

 Another reason your employees quit is from poor work/life balance.
-Inflexibility from a workplace is a significant issue, and one growing even faster in a young work environment.
-With the rise of on-demand job opportunities, there are more ways for workers to choose their own schedules and pay rates, which is making the industry a growing competitor to typical 9-5 jobs.
+Inflexibility in the workplace is a significant issue, and one growing even faster in a work environment with young people.
+With the rise of on-demand job opportunities, there are more ways for workers to choose their schedules and pay rates, which is making the industry a growing competitor to typical 9-5 jobs.

 Precursors of Employee Departures

 There may be signs that your employees are gearing up to leave you.
-The 2020 Retention Report by Work Institute analyzed over 233,000 exit interviews to pinpoint precisely how preventable employee turnover is.
-Their study revealed that over 75% of the reasons employees leave their jobs are preventable.
-What are the signs?
+The 2022 Retention Report by Work Institute analyzed data from over 28,000 departing employees to pinpoint precisely how preventable employee turnover is.
+Their study revealed that over 69% of the reasons employees leave their jobs are preventable.9 What are the signs?

 How to Prevent Attrition and Turnover

-Understanding turnover and attrition, and the precursors of departures, help organizations come up with a game plan to prevent and slow it from occurring.
+Understanding turnover and attrition, and the precursors of departures, helps organizations come up with a game plan to prevent and slow it from occurring.

 Exit interviews are typically reserved for voluntary separations.
 They are a way to drill down on why employees left, and how you can prevent turnover in the future.
 It’s important to ask the right questions to make a useful exit interview.
 Some great examples are:

-- How is/was your relationship with your manager?
+- How is your relationship with your manager?

 - Were the job functions in line with your pre-hire expectations?